Former Canadian Prime Minister Brian Mulroney, who forged closer ties with US, has died at 84

-TORONTO (AP) — Former Canadian prime minister Brian Mulroney, who forged closer ties with the United States through a sweeping free trade agreement and whose Progressive Conservative party suffered a devastating defeat just after he left office, died Thursday.
+TORONTO (AP) — Former Canadian prime minister Brian Mulroney, who forged close ties with two Republican U.S. presidents through a sweeping free trade agreement that was once vilified but now celebrated, died Thursday.
 He was 84.

 The country’s 18th prime minister died peacefully and surrounded by family, his daughter Caroline Mulroney said in a post on X, formerly known as Twitter.
 Mulroney’s family said last summer he was improving daily after a heart procedure that followed treatment for prostate cancer in early 2023.